-Everything appeared just dandy as long as house prices kept rising.
-And, indeed, prices were shooting up at double-digit rates every year.
-Ordinary folks found themselves sitting on tens or even hundreds of thousands of dollars in home equity.
-It was easy to convert that equity into cash to buy an SUV or a new dining room set.
-And, despite all the risky lending, home delinquencies were low.
+Everything appeared just dandy as long as house prices kept rising-and rise they did.

+Ordinary folks found themselves sitting on tens or even hundreds of thousands of dollars in home equity, which could be turned into cash to buy an SUV or a new dining room set.
+Despite all the risky lending, home loan delinquencies were low.
 As long as home prices rose, everybody was happy.
-Financial institutions had plenty of capital and made lots of money.
+Financial institutions had plenty of capital-at least on paper-and made lots of money.